xiix0/scam/README.md

-Your boss is a few sandwiches short of a picnic.
+Live in a world of your own, but always welcome visitors.